How Legged Robots are Walking from the Future to the Present

 A small form robot designed for versatile inspection of confined spaces.
 Compact, yet with a payload of up to 2kg, Gizmo is small enough to be used to inspect the difficult to access, cramped areas, such as ceiling cavities and underfloor type spaces.
 Another useful application is that it runs from a Raspberry Pi computer so will be an excellent robotic educational tool as well.

 Magento – a multi-limbed inspection robot

 Inspection of internal industrial structures can be hugely challenging, with narrow, cluttered spaces making any type of aerial inspection impossible.
-The development of Magento, a magnetic foot climbing robot is the future to addressing such issues.
-High flexibility of the limbs and the ability to traverse tight spaces, plus being able to switch from locomotion to inspection mode, makes this a very exciting development.
+The development of Magento, a magnetic foot climbing robot is the future of addressing such issues.
+The high flexibility of the limbs and the ability to traverse tight spaces, plus being able to switch from locomotion to inspection mode, makes this a very exciting development.

 Whilst these legged robots are at different stages of development, the cutting edge technology will soon be realistically utilised to address asset inspection challenges in a variety of industries.
 Nexxis is at the forefront of technological equipment provision to industries including that of oil and gas, mining, subsea, infrastructure projects, machinery and more.